 - Participate in case reviews, consulting with the team caring for the client, to evaluate the client’s needs and plan for continuing services.

-When polled, Personal Care Aides say the following skills are most frequently used in their jobs:
+These are the skills Personal Care Aides say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.